Mental Health Awareness

 $175.00 per attendee.
 No attendance certificate if the registration is not paid.

-MN CIT Refresher - one day/8 hours/ POST approved (must have attended a MN CIT 40 hour course) Another look at mental illness and its impact on law enforcement and others.
+MN CIT Refresher - one day/8 hours/ POST approved (must have attended a MN CIT 40 hour course) Updated information on mental illness, de-escalation skills and the impact on law enforcement and others.
+Recommended every three years - five years after completion of the 40 hour Certificate Class

 $175.00 per attendee